From the Chamber: Final words on saving the tip credit

-Special thanks this week going out to The Times Record for allowing me the space to lay out this four-part series over the past five weeks about saving the tip credit for servers and bartenders in Portland this November.
-I really appreciate the latitude as typically these columns are standalones from week to week and rarely a four-part series.
+Special thanks this week go out to The Times Record for allowing me the space to lay out this four-part series over the past five weeks about saving the tip credit for servers and bartenders in Portland this November.
+I really appreciate the latitude, as typically these columns are standalones from week to week and rarely a four-part series.

 In my final column on the subject (for now), I want to hit on a few other tactics that proponents of this issue could use in the coming weeks (as they have used these tactics before) and the misconceptions around them.
 Then I want to summarize what your “yes” or “no” vote means.